jicahoo/pythonalgr/README.md

 return reduce(lambda x, y : x ^ y, numbers, 0);
 ```

+## 146. LRU Cache
+* Result: Beat 43%.
+Time: O(1), Space: O(n).
+Time spent: 4 hours.
+* Not easy to operate the pointers in the doubly linked list correctly.
+Need to be very carefully.
+* Many internal structure and variable for maintaining a O(1) LRU cache.
+Need to update them carefully.

 ## 155. Min Stack
 * The simple and straightforward way may be the fast one.
 * Use MaxHeap structure is not good choice, comparing the simple solution.
 The simpe solution beats 60%, the bad one beats only <10%.